bappimazumder/restaurant-management/README.md

 =============================
 Using the ELK stack (Elasticsearch, Logstash, and Kibana) for log visualization involves several steps.
 Here’s a simplified guide to help you get started:
-1. Set Up the ELK Stack
+1. Set Up the ELK Stack:

    i) Elasticsearch: This is where your logs will be stored.
 Install it and ensure it’s running.
       Download ElasticSearch: https://www.elastic.co/downloads/elasticsearch